 2.78: The risk from legionella growing in peripheral parts of the domestic water system, such as dead legs off the recirculating hot water system, may be minimised by regular use of these outlets.
 When outlets are not in regular use, weekly flushing of these devices for several minutes can significantly reduce the risk of legionella proliferation in the system…

-An article on this site here starkly states that dead legs in pipework are a major cause of Legionnaires’ disease UK urged to follow Europe and tackle dead leg plumbing.
+An article on this site here starkly states that dead legs in pipework are a major cause of Legionnaires’ disease (Article has since been removed from source web page).
 I’ve no idea how likely or rare this, and it does seem a little over dramatic – but for now it is wise to be aware of the potential issue, and best practice should be to have any redundant pipework removed altogether and capped off.
 This unfortunately means most people will need a plumber and have an unwanted expense so it is quite likely that most people will never bother to do it unless there is a highly respected source (such as government or Which?) warning about it.
 I suspect many plumbers are unaware of it even.

 Could hot and cold fill washing machines come back?

 Flushing the pipework